 In any profession, burnout is always a danger, especially when schedules get packed with classes and “free time” is when you catch up on paperwork.
 Even when you absolutely love your job and look forward to seeing clients and students, there still may be a risk that a point will come where you’re feeling restless or bored.

 Fitness instructors aren’t immune to the burnout flu.
 For many, workdays can start to feel repetitive even when classes are fun or clients are showing results.
-Whether you’re just starting to feel these rumblings, or you simply want to prevent them from occurring, here are some strategies that can keep out the burnout.
+Whether you’re just starting to feel these rumblings, or you simply want to keep them from occurring, here are some ways to prevent burnout.

 1. Revisit Your “Why”